Event Recaps

 Farm Fest

-Are you ready for the 7th annual Farm Fest?
-Mark the beginning of the annual Louisiana Sugar Cane Festival in New Iberia with family fun, live entertainment, and food and drinks.
+The 7th annual Farm Fest marked the beginning of the annual Louisiana Sugar Cane Festival in New Iberia with family fun, live entertainment, and food and drinks.
+Attendants enjoyed a variety of old-fashioned style carnival games, decorated a baked good with The Frosted Apron, did a little crafting, and had their face painted.
+Live entertainment provided by 2NL Jazz Combo and Andy Smith.

 Thank you to our sponsor McIlhenny / TABASCO!